-Crescent rolls with jam filling are a popular dessert in Poland and this festive fruit crescent rolls recipe is my Christmas version of this moreish treat.
-I think they are typically made with yeast, but I didn’t use yeast in this recipe and they actually taste quite similar to the ones I had as a child, with one exception – instead of jam I used a combination of dried fruits, soaked them in cream sherry and turned them into a fabulous festive treat!
+Rogaliki with jam filling are a popular dessert in Poland and this Polish Rogaliki (Rugelach) Recipe with Fruit is my Christmas version of this moreish treat.
+These rogaliki taste quite similar to the ones I had as a child, with one exception.
+Instead of jam I used a combination of dried fruits, soaked them in cream sherry which added a delicious festive twist to this recipe!

-I am including photos showing step by step instructions of how these crescent rolls are made, which I hope you will find useful.
+I am including photos showing step by step instructions showing how to make these Polish rugelach, which I hope you will find useful.
 When shaping the actual crescents don’t worry too much about the filling being visible in places.
-It shouldn’t leak in the oven as it’s quite sticky and not very runny.
-You could add spices, such as cloves or cinnamon to the fruit mixture, but it’s actually full of flavour without them so I decided not to use any.
+That’s part of their charm!

 - For the filling: